palpriyanka16/GenesisDistributedBlockchain/README.md

      ./start.sh
   ```

-* Click on index.html to make use of the web interface in order to avail the different features provided by the backend services.
+* Open index.html in your browser to make use of the web interface in order to avail the different features provided by the backend services.

 ## Features